NDAR/nda-tools/README.md

 A QA check is performed on all data after it has been submitted to NDA for inconsistencies in data-points including sex, subjeckey, interview age and interview date.
-If any problems are found with the data, an email will be sent to the users who created the submission along with a UUID called a QA Token which can be used to fix the errors in the submission.
+If any problems are found with the data, an email will be sent to the users who created the submission along with a report of the errors that were found by NDA.

 To fix the data in NDA for your submission, you need to replace all of the csv files which contained errors in your original submission.
 To do this you must: